LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 **You should make sure that your g++ compiler supports C++ 14 standard!** G++ version greater than 7 will do.

 ..
 Warning::
-    If you are working on Centos, do not attempt to upgrade GCC/G++ by yourself.
+    For stability consideration, do not attempt to upgrade GCC/G++ by yourself.
 Contact system administrator for help.

 Also, you should modify the path in setup.py.
 It should be the bin directory in your CUDA path.
 To obtain the CUDA path, use